aptima-ai/aptima_framework/README.md

 6. **And more...**

- Leverage the flexibility of the Axis Framework to create innovative solutions, including virtual assistants, automated support systems, and multimedia applications.
+ Leverage the flexibility of the Aptima Framework to create innovative solutions, including virtual assistants, automated support systems, and multimedia applications.

 ## Documentation

-Please visit our [Axis Framework](https://axis-8.gitbook.io/axis/) for more information.
+Please visit our [Aptima Framework](https://aptima-8.gitbook.io/aptima/) for more information.